The Sunday Business Post 5th Annual Property Summit

-Welcome and opening remarks from the Chair
+Welcome from the Chair

 Property Editor, The Sunday Business Post

 MINISTERIAL ADDRESS: Policy updates for the year ahead

 - Update on the urban regeneration and development fund

 Minister for Housing, Planning, Community and Local Government

 The Big Picture